uio-carpentry/organisational/reporting/report_carpentry-uio_2020.md

 * [studygroup](https://github.com/uio-carpentry/studyGroup) (StudyGroup website and events)
 * [uio-carpentry.github.io](https://github.com/uio-carpentry/uio-carpentry.github.io) (workshop backlog and calendar)

-A major change was made to communications: the domain for the UiO-Carpentry mailing lists was changed from @swcarpentry to @carpentry.
-In addition, two underused mailing lists were discarded (resbaz and …).
+A significant change was made to communications: the domain for the UiO-Carpentry mailing lists was changed from @swcarpentry to @carpentry.
+Also, one underused mailing list was discarded (resbaz).

 The community now actively uses the following mailing lists:

-* carpadmin @ carpentry dot uio dot no --> coordinators at the University Library and the chair person of the Carpentry@UiO Board
+* carpadmin @ carpentry dot uio dot no --> coordinators at the University Library and the chairperson of the Carpentry@UiO Board
-* organizers @ carpentry dot uio dot no --> all instructors and helpers, plus those on the carpadmin list
+* organisers @ carpentry dot uio dot no --> all instructors and helpers, plus those on the carpadmin list
-* announcements @ carpentry dot uio dot no --> all people that have shown interest or have attended workshops + those on the organizers list
+* announcements @ carpentry dot uio dot no --> all people that have shown interest or have attended workshops + those on the organisers list
 * contact-us @ carpentry dot uio dot no--> coordinators at the University Library.
 To be used for workshop communications
 * board @ carpentry dot uio dot no--> the members of the Carpentry@UiO Board

 All lists have been updated.

-The subscribers of the organizers list have been contacted and asked for re-subscription.
+The subscribers of the organisers list have been contacted and asked for re-subscription.
 There are now 41 active members on the list of previously >80 of unclear status.

-Via the list, instructors and helpers for workshops are recruited and information relevant to the UiO-Carpentry community is communicated.
+Via the list, instructors and helpers for workshops are recruited, and information relevant to the UiO-Carpentry community is communicated.

-# General notes

-# Planned Activities for Spring Term 2020

-## Workshops

-## Onboarding

-## Instructor Training